Updated: Feb 18, 2021

 Does the word “budget” make you feel a little anxious?
 You’re not alone.
-Many Australians feel uncertain when it comes to managing their finances.
-But it doesn’t have to be that way.
 Whether you’re new to the NDIS or you already have a plan in place, understanding the types of support budgets you have and how to manage them is important.
 Having this understanding can help you to maximise your funding, seek the supports you need, and achieve your personal goals.

 NDIS budget categories explained

 Everyone living with a disability has different needs and goals, which means your NDIS plan is assessed on an individual basis.
 The NDIS will consider what funding is ‘reasonable and necessary’ based on your needs, your short and long-term goals, and the support provided by family, friends, and other community and government services.